Fall Fun in Asheville, NC: 10 Things to See & Do

 7. Check out an incredible waterfall

-The Western North Carolina region is loaded with gorgeous waterfalls, most only requiring a nature stroll, with a handful of roadside options.
+The Western North Carolina region is loaded with gorgeous waterfalls, most only requiring an easy nature stroll, with a handful of roadside options.
 With more than 250 waterfalls, the area is appropriately nicknamed the “Land of Waterfalls.”
-Most of the most gorgeous falls are located within Transylvania County (home to the high concentration of waterfalls on the East coast), although there are beauties throughout the western portion of the state.
+Most of the most gorgeous falls are located within Transylvania County (home to the high concentration of waterfalls on the East coast), although there are beauties scattered throughout the western portion of the state.

 Looking Glass falls near Brevard is the best bang-for-your-buck option as this waterfall is not only stunning, but also one of the most easily accessible roadside falls in the state.
 Another great option nearby is the Triple Falls trailhead at Dupont State Forest.
 A short hike of just 0.5 miles leads you to 3 peaceful waterfalls, one of which was featured in “The Hunger Games.”
 Dry Falls and Whitewater Falls are 2 other scenic option which require no more than a 1/2 mile RT trek.